Dataset Summarization by K Principal Concepts: K Principal Concept Identification

-While almost all plausible nouns are contained in the list ${\mathcal{W}}$, some nouns in the list may have a meaning that is too general, which may describe images taken out of more than one groundtruth class, or even be related to all the images in the dataset.
-Examples for such nouns are: 'entity', 'abstraction', 'thing', 'object', 'whole'.
-We would like to filter out of our list those nouns that are ambiguous w.r.t. the ground truth classes of each dataset, in order to prevent "false" clusters.
-To this end, we first score the "generality" of each noun by calculating the average noun embedding:
+Although we assume all plausible concepts are contained in the concept-bank ${\mathcal{W}}$, some concepts may have a meaning that is too general.
+Such concepts may not explain much of the dataset variation and may even be related to all the images in the dataset.
+Examples for such concept are: `entity', `abstraction', `thing', `object', `whole'.
+Therefore, we wish to filter such uninformative concepts out of our list.

+To remove such concepts we rely on the following intuition: concepts which are very general can describe many other concepts in the list.
+We therefore measure how well a concept describes other concepts using the inner product between the normalized embeddings.
+To filter such uninformative concepts, we look for concepts with high average correlation to other concepts in the list.
+We first calculate the average embedding of all concepts in the list:

-We calculate the generality score $s$ for each noun, as the inner product between its embedding $u_i$ and the average noun embedding $u_{avg}$:
+We than calculate the generality score $s$ for each concept, as the inner product between its embedding $u_i$ and the average concept embedding $u_{avg}$: